 - Wildfires.
 Forest fires are rampant in the summer months, especially in states like California.
 If one spreads to your vehicle, you can file a comprehensive claim for it.

-How to Avoid a Car Fire
+How to Avoid Car Fires

 In some cases, you won’t be able to fully protect your car from disaster.
 But there are some steps you can take to keep your asset safe.